 3. Install FRIES Improved I-Bars

-4. Armor the helicopter further to enhance survivability for high risk missions
+4. Armor the helicopter further to enhance survivability for high risk

 5. Install remote flying control package